turk-sohail/travel-api/README.md

-This project is based on repository pattern similar to nestjs but i have used sequelize with express.
+This project is based on repository pattern similar to nestjs but i have used mongo with express.
 I have use Plain javascript without typescript with good folder structures but it is flexible and can be modified as needed.